 10 Tips – Roll Perfect Sugar Cookies

-Those of you that bake cookies often know how frustrating it can be when your cookie dough is soft and you need to move it around.
-The fear of losing that shape when moving the cookies from the working board to the cookie.
+Those of you who bake cookies often know how frustrating it can be when your cookie dough is soft and you need to move it around.
+The fear of losing that shape when moving the cookies from the working board to the cookie sheet.
 Now multiply that if you live in a hot and humid place like me.
 I know!!

 I’ve baked and decorated my fair share of cookies.
 And I can tell you that these 10 tips to roll perfect sugar cookies every single time come from experience and a lot of trial and error.